 Treatment for spinal injuries varies depending upon the severity of your injury.
 The Spinal Injuries Association offers a comprehensive explanation of what factors dictate the severity of a spinal cord injury, such as which vertebrae of the spinal column and which nerves have been damaged.
 Click here to read more.

 For some spinal injuries, prompt treatment can prevent permanent injuries.
 Cauda equina syndrome is a little-know spinal injury where the nerves of the lower back become compressed, for example through a slipped disk.
 If not correctly treated, it can cause paralysis as well as damage to the legs, bowels and sexual organs.
-If healthcare professionals identify the problem correctly and perform decompression surgery within 48 hours, patient can often recover much more fully.
+If healthcare professionals identify the problem correctly and perform decompression surgery within 48 hours, the patient can often recover much more fully.
 If you have suffered with cauda equina syndrome, and feel that healthcare providers did not respond appropriately, our expert spinal injury team will work to help you secure the compensation you deserve.